Holiday Let Guest Welcome Book Template

-One of the easiest and most effective ways to set yourself apart and ensure your guests get the most out of their stay is to provide a comprehensive guest welcome book.
-Nobody knows your property and the local area better than you and it’s your chance to share your insider tips.
+One of the easiest and most effective ways to set yourself apart and ensure your guests’ stay is as smooth and enjoyable as possible is to provide a comprehensive guest information book.
+Nobody knows your holiday home and the local area better than you, and a welcome book is the perfect opportunity to answer common questions and share your insider tips, making the guest’s trip all the more memorable and personal.

-If done well, your guests are likely to reward your thoughtfulness with a great review, repeat visits and recommendations.
+Your guests are also likely to reward your efforts with a great review, repeat visits and recommendations.

-In this article, we’ve outlined some of the key things to include as well as some useful tips for crafting the perfect holiday let guestbook.
+In this article, we’ve outlined some of the key things to include as well as some useful tips for creating the perfect holiday let guest book.

 The most essential pieces of information that guests need to know should be summarised first.
-Especially the Wi-Fi password – the thing that everybody wants to know.
+Especially the Wi-Fi password, heating and appliance instructions.

 If you include the key sections below in your guest manual, it will cover the majority of information guests need to know.
 If previous guests have asked you something more than once, then it needs to be added to your welcome book.